 Communications of admission decisions will be sent via email.
 Every effort is made to be sure each applicant receives notification by April 30, 2024, whether that decision is accepted, not accepted, or placement on the alternate list.

 Saint Louis University encourages good communication.
 Please include your name as appears on your application and your AMCAS ID number in your correspondence.
-We encourage use of email.
+We encourage the use of email.

 Saint Louis University School of Medicine